-Conservationists and biologists alike are optimistic that these findings could repopulation what was once thought to be a lost species.
+Conservationists and biologists alike are optimistic that these findings could help revive what was once thought to be a lost species.

 Red wolves were declared extinct in the wild in the 1980s, but a new discovery shows that their DNA persists in a roving pack of feral dogs on Galveston Island, Texas.

 Red wolves were once native to a large stretch of the southeastern United States including Texas, Florida, and West Virginia.
 The red wolf is somewhere between a gray wolf and common coyote in size but features a trademark reddish tint on the ears, head, and legs.

 They were placed on the endangered species list in 1967 when hunting, habitat loss, and cross-breeding quickly dwindled their numbers.
 Upon their extinction on the Gulf coast, people began to breed the red wolves in captivity, but only 40 were successfully bred as pure red wolf.

 Of those, 14 went on to reproduce the current lineage of red wolf variety that exists in both captivity and in the wild.
 Once reintroduced to North Carolina in the late 80s, it seemed the red wolf would make a full recovery, but further impacts from humans brought their numbers back down to a 40 or below in the wild.